 Ballet Repertory Theatre - Ballet Intensive

-This 7 day, 5+ hours per day program is designed to further develop the dedicated intermediate and advanced ballet student’s artistry and technique (equivalent to BRT's levels CI, CII, D, E and professional).
+This 7 day, 5+ hours per day program is designed to further develop the dedicated intermediate and advanced ballet student’s artistry and technique (equivalent to BRT's levels III, IV, V and professional).

 Master teachers will inspire and challenge the dancers with daily ballet technique and pointe or prepointe classes as well as expand their knowledge through variations and cross training with character and stretch & strength classes.